auth0-samples/auth0-express-api-samples/01-Authenticate-RS256/README.md

 You must ensure that the APIs section is enabled in your Auth0 dashboard.
 To do so, go to the [Advanced Settings](https://manage.auth0.com/#/account/advanced) area and verify that **Enable APIs Section** is switched on.
 Next, navigate to APIs in the sidebar and create a new API.
 The identifier for your API will be required later.

-Clone the repo or download it from the NodeJS API quickstart page in Auth0's documentation.
+Clone the repo or download it from the Express API quickstart page in Auth0's documentation.

 ## Setup the `.env` File

-If you download this sample from the NodeJS API quickstart page, a `.env` file will come pre-populated with your API identifier and Auth0 domain.
+If you download this sample from the Express API quickstart page, a `.env` file will come pre-populated with your API identifier and Auth0 domain.
 If you clone the repo from GitHub, you will need to rename `.env.example` to `.env` and provide these values manually.

 ## Install the Dependencies and Start the API